-Laurel already wrote a great post this week about how hard it is to make Yom Haatzmaut, (Israel’s Independence Day) meaningful.
+Laurel already wrote a great post this week about how hard it is to make Yom Ha’atzmaut, (Israel’s Independence Day) meaningful.
 It’s a tall order, especially these days, when, frankly, I have lots of ideological problems with Israeli politics.
 But I’ve come up with a few things you can do to focus your day on Israel and on freedom:

-4. Listen to some rockin’ Israeli tunes A big part of most Jewish holidays are the songs we sing for them.
-Yom Haatzmaut doesn’t quite have a modern liturgy, but I like to celebrate with the music of Shlomo Artzi, who’s known as the father of modern Israel songwriting, and who has been around the Israeli music scene since the sixties.
+4. Listen to some rockin’ Israeli tunes: A big part of most Jewish holidays are the songs we sing for them.
+Yom Ha’atzmaut doesn’t quite have a modern liturgy, but I like to celebrate with the music of Shlomo Artzi, who’s known as the father of modern Israel songwriting, and who has been around the Israeli music scene since the sixties.
 He’s patriotic, but never in an idiotic way.
 I’m also a huge fan of Gaya, who sing that insanely catchy song Od Yavo, and it’s cousin, Yachad.
 You’ve heard them both relentlessly from youth groups in the past five years.